caidanw/brew-buddy/README.md

 coding while demonstrating my knowledge within a reasonable time frame.

-Thank you for letting me participate, and I would wholeheartedly enjoy joining the team so please, if there is anything I can do to help secure a spot within the team then please let me know.
+Thank you for letting me participate, and I would wholeheartedly enjoy joining the team so please, if there is anything I can do to help secure a spot within the team then please let me know. :heart: